givasile/effector/docs/docs/tutorials/01_linear_model.md

 ---
 ## Partial Dependence Plot (PDP)

-The PDP is defined as **_the average of the model's prediction over the entire dataset, while varying the feature of interest._**
+The PDP is defined as **_the average prediction over the entire dataset when setting the feature of interest at a specific value._**
-PDP is defined as
+For example, the effect of the $s$-th feature at values $x_s$ is defined as:

 $$ \text{PDP}(x_s) = \mathbb{E}_{x_c}[f(x_s, x_c)] $$